 Huh.

-Pretty pretty interesting timing on all of that.
+Pretty interesting timing on all of that.

-Then they sip, then they say this in the letter.
+Then they say this in the letter.

-Basic due process rights, fundamental fairness, he goes on, and then says that Nadler provided only vague details about the hearing and that unnamed academics, not fact witnesses, academics.
+This baseless, highly partisan inquiry violates all past historical precedent, basic due process rights, fundamental fairness, he goes on, and then says that Nadler provided only vague details about the hearing and that unnamed academics, not fact witnesses, academics.

-Maybe we'll have a big debate, and only they will be attending.
+Maybe we'll have a big debate and only they will be attending.

 No fact witnesses will be attending.

-It remains unclear whether the Judiciary Committee uh will afford the president a fair process through additional hearings.
+It remains unclear whether the Judiciary Committee will afford the president a fair process through additional hearings.

-Uh, more importantly, an invitation to an academic discussion with law professors does not begin to provide the president with any semblance of a fair process accordingly, under the circumstances, we do not intend to participate in this hearing.
+More importantly, an invitation to an academic discussion with law professors does not begin to provide the president with any semblance of a fair process.

 And when the Judiciary Committee scheduled a similar hearing during the Clinton impeachment process, it allowed those questioning the witnesses two and a half weeks' notice to prepare.